 About a year ago, an acquaintance of mine became a published author.
 The book was about weight loss (and I am a 5’8” 125 pound semi-weakling).
 But you know what?
 I bought a copy anyway.
 Why?
 Because somebody I know became a published author, and I wanted to buy a copy to support her.
 So I paid (exorbitantly) to order it and have it shipped to Australia.
 Why again, do you ask?
 Because….that’s just what you do….right?

-I was mildly perturbed when I discovered on my return visit home last July/August, how few of my friends had purchased a copy of my book.
+I was mildly perturbed when I discovered on my return visit home one year, how few of my friends had purchased a copy of my book.
 Plenty of complete strangers and mild internet acquaintances I’d never met ordered copies (some specifically to support me if you can believe it), but none of my close friends did.
 I eliminated the potentially painful variable of family not getting copies by actually ordering and sending each family member a copy myself.
 (I’d like to think they would have ordered copies regardless).

 But there’s more to it than that, as I’ve realized on reflection.
 I have already come to accept the fact that distance breeds apathy in friendships – something that I also learned dissipates when reconnecting in person.
-I do not expect people back home to get up in arms about things going on in my life while I’m on the exact opposite side of the globe.
+I do not expect people back home to get up in arms about things going on in my life while I’m on the opposite side of the globe.
 They have their own busy lives in which I’m not an active participant; I can only expect the same in return.
 (I will discuss more about how to elicit support from long distance friends later on).

 However, my attempts to release certain “friendship responsibilities” (as I see them) from people back home in Canada has meant projecting similar responsibilities onto people physically present in my life abroad – and perhaps unfairly so.